Pa Laide: Senior

 His first appearances at senior level came during the second half of the 1989–90 National Football League when he lined out against Dublin, Cavan and Cork.

 He made his championship debut against Clare later that summer.
 He lined out in his first Munster Senior Football Championship final against Cork.
 However it was a day to forget as Kerry suffered one of the biggest championship losses, going down on a 2-23 to 1-11 scoreline.

 He made three appearances during the 1990–91 National Football League against Armagh.
 Roscommon and Kildare.
 He played no part in the subsequent championship.

 He played in all six of Kerry's 1991–92 National Football League.
 He returned to championship football lining out in wins over Cork and Limerick.
 He was dropped for the Munster final with Clare.
-Despite being overwhelming favorites to take the title Clare caused one of the all time shocks a they took the title on a 2-10 to 0-12 scoreline.
+Despite being overwhelming favorites to take the title Clare caused one of the all time shocks as they took the title on a 2-10 to 0-12 scoreline.

 He missed the whole 1992–93 National Football League and the subsequent championship.